Location & getting there

 Found yourself in Aldgate East and looking for some high quality gay massage?
 We don’t have anyone within the area at the moment, but when we do, you will be able to see it on this page.
 For now, we can let you know who is nearest to you (have we mentioned that Aldgate East is well connected?).
-Masseur Luis, who is in Russell Square, is the closest option and William in Baker Street is second-closest.
-Jordan and Danny are slightly further away in Marble Arch.
+Masseur Jeremy, who is in Soho, is the closest option.
+Alternatively, you could visit George in Camden Town or Theo in Oval.
 Does this still seem too far?
 How about booking and outcall and having your masseur come to your home or hotel?
 He will bring all the supplies needed, and all you have to do is lie back and relax.

 Things to do near Aldgate East